kalipsot/SnipingArbitrum/README.md

 # SnipingArbitrum
-A sniping bot for new tokens launched on the dex camelot
+A sniping bot with scam detection for new tokens launched on the dex camelot